-Investor Bulletin: How Harmed Investors May Recover Money
+Investor Bulletin: How Victims of Securities Law Violations May Recover Money

-The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to educate investors about how they may be able to recover money if they have been harmed by a violation of the federal securities laws.
+The SEC’s Office of Investor Education and Advocacy (OIEA) is informing investors about how they may be able to recover money if they have been harmed by a violation of the federal securities laws.

-Every year, thousands of U.S. investors lose money to fraudulent investment schemes.
-In some cases, investors harmed by securities fraud or other securities law violations may be eligible to receive money recovered by the SEC.
-A number of different processes exist to help harmed investors, including: fair funds and disgorgement funds; receiverships; brokerage account customer protections; corporate bankruptcy proceedings; and private class action lawsuits.
+Every year, thousands of U.S. investors lose money to fraud and other securities law violations.
+In some cases, harmed investors may be eligible to receive money recovered from fraudsters.
+A number of different processes exist to help harmed investors, including: SEC fair funds and disgorgement funds; receiverships; brokerage account customer protections; corporate bankruptcy proceedings; and private class action lawsuits.

-It is important to understand, however, that not all harmed investors will be able to recover money, and many of those who recover money receive less, often substantially less, than their losses from the securities fraud.
+It is important to understand that not all harmed investors will be able to recover money.
+Investors who do recover money may receive substantially less than their losses.
 In addition, even when harmed investors are able to recover money, the process for distributing the money to harmed investors may take a long time.

 Fair Funds and Disgorgement Funds

-When the SEC brings a successful enforcement action, in court or in an administrative proceeding, the court or the SEC may order the individual or entity to disgorge the funds (give up the ill-gotten gains) resulting from the illegal conduct.
-The disgorged funds may be distributed to investors who were harmed or injured by the securities violation.
+When the SEC brings a successful enforcement action, the court or the SEC may order a wrongdoer to disgorge (give up) the ill-gotten gains resulting from the illegal conduct.
+The disgorged funds may be distributed to investors who were harmed by securities law violations.

-In addition, whether or not disgorgement is ordered, a court or the SEC may impose a monetary penalty both to punish the party and to deter others from committing similar misconduct.
-A monetary penalty may only be distributed to investors if the court or the SEC orders that any penalty collected be placed in what is called a “fair fund” for distribution to investors who were harmed by the violation.
+In addition, the court or the SEC may impose a monetary penalty both to punish the guilty party and to deter others from committing similar misconduct.
+A monetary penalty may only be distributed to investors if the court or the SEC orders that any penalty collected be placed in what is called a “fair fund” for distribution to investors who were harmed by the violation(s).

-For a list of certain SEC lawsuits where a distribution of money to harmed investors may occur, including cases in which a receiver has been appointed, see Information for Harmed Investors.
+For a list of certain SEC court actions where a distribution of money to harmed investors is occurring or may occur (it may not be a complete list), see the SEC’s webpage: Information for Harmed Investors.

-For a list of SEC administrative proceedings where the SEC has required a distribution of money to harmed investors, see Distributions in Commission Administrative Proceedings: Notices and Orders Pertaining to Disgorgement and Fair Funds.
+For a list of these notices, as well as a list of SEC administrative proceedings where the SEC has required a distribution of money to harmed investors, see Distributions in Commission Administrative Proceedings: Notices and Orders Pertaining to Disgorgement and Fair Funds.